 Wakefield has performed relatively well in the past few years—skirting above and below the national average.
 While it’s tempting to rely completely on statistics, you should bear in mind that it’s your own individual ability that determines the outcome of your practical.
 Be honest with yourself and try to pinpoint those weak areas so you can improve on them before your test.

 Once you’ve completed your driving lessons or course, you should finally be ready for your practical test.
 Just relax and take it easy—you should be more than prepared.
-All you’ve got to do is:
+All you’ve got to do is get to Wakefield 10 minutes early and bring your provisional licence.
+Your test will then consist of: